SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 In the example above,
-the function call marked "Ambiguous" prints "- 120" and produces a compiler warning on Swift 5.3, and will print "110 -" on Swift 6.
+the function call marked "Ambiguous" prints "- 120" and produces a compiler warning on Swift 5.3, and will print "110 -" in the future.

 A class, structure, or enumeration type can enable syntactic sugar for function call syntax